 Travel Insurance - We advise you to take out your insurance as soon as possible to cover potential events that might cause you to cancel your trip.

-You need to ensure that you have a policy which covers trekking to 5985m, helicopter rescue and cancellation, but it does not need to cover technical climbing.
+You need to ensure that you have a policy which covers trekking to 5895m, helicopter rescue and cancellation, but it does not need to cover technical climbing.
 You should bring with you a copy of your policy and ensure your tent mate knows where you keep it.
 Many of our clients use Sports Cover Direct - link to them by clicking the banner below:

 Local Providers for this trip is Adventure Alternative Tanzania.
 We provide full employment for our subsidiary company alongside excellent rates of pay, equipment, training and career development.